colmenasio/ALU_INT_web_scraper/README.md

 *** https://www.markdownguide.org/basic-syntax/#reference-style-links -->

 # Disaster Information Web Scraper
-Python web scraper script for extracting disaster information from news portals.
+Web Scraper, built in Python using [`BeautifulSoup`](https://pypi.org/project/beautifulsoup4/) for html parsing and `openAI` for information extraction.
-The scrip relies on `beautifulsoup` for html parsing and on `openAI` for information extraction This proyect was done as a "alumno interno" task
+Despite being originaly built for disaster news websites, can be easily used for any type of news website with a few tweaks

-THIS VERSION IS INCOMPLETE; ITS MISSING NLP METHODS TO NORMALIZE THE INFORMATION;
+This proyect was done as a "alumno interno" task (plz change this line asap...)

 ## Getting Started
 1. Creating a Website instance: